jpbarrette/beer-brewing/mosaic session ipa/readme.md

 (originally taken from [brewer's friend](https://cdn2.brewersfriend.com/brewersfriend_checklist_BIAB.pdf)

+### Setup and Mash

+#.
 Double check all ingredients are on hand for recipe, including prepared yeast starter if applicable.

-### Setup and Mash

-1. Weigh out and mill grains.
+#.
+Weigh out and mill grains.
-2. Setup brew kettle and brew bag, ensure they are clean.
+#.
+Setup brew kettle and brew bag, ensure they are clean.
-3. Make sure valves are closed on brew kettle.
+#.
+Make sure valves are closed on brew kettle.
-4. Fill kettle with water as recipe calls for and begin heating to strike temperature.
+#.
+Fill kettle with water as recipe calls for and begin heating to strike temperature. :__
-5. A brewing salts as recipe calls for or to style.
+#.
+A brewing salts as recipe calls for or to style.
-6. When mash water is ready, submerge grain bag and begin mash.
+#.
+When mash water is ready, submerge grain bag and begin mash.
-7. ~~Place lid on kettle and~~ ensure temperature is maintained.
+#.
+Place lid on kettle^[It's okay to let the lid for mashing, however when boiling we can't let the lid in place] and ensure temperature is maintained.
-8. Monitor mash temperature during mash and adjust as necessary.
+#.
+Monitor mash temperature during mash and adjust as necessary.
-9. Take yeast out of fridge if using liquid ale yeast.
+#.
+Take yeast out of fridge if using liquid ale yeast.
-10. When mash is complete, remove grain bag from kettle and let drain.
+#.
+When mash is complete, remove grain bag from kettle and let drain.

 ### Boil